NMoroney/SimilaritySorting/README.md

 ### Q: Why sorting?
 Why not paired comparison or other technique?

 A: We previously used sorting for a web-based [large color difference study](https://github.com/NMoroney/public/blob/master/docs/papers/cic22-large_color_differences.pdf) but wanted to revisit the topic given that previously all of the stimuli were intended to have the same computational or model difference while obserevers sorting them in a manner that was not random.
-In this case we have not generated stimuli that have an intended model difference.
+In this case we have not generated stimuli that have an equal model differences.

 ## References